oss-aspen/8Knot/CI-TESTING-GUIDE.md

 ### For dependency changes:
 1. Pin specific versions in `requirements.txt`
-2. Monitor nightly test results for compatibility
+2. Monitor nightly test results for compatibility issues
 3. Update documentation if new env vars are needed
-4. Test security implications
+4. Test security implications with `safety check`
+5. Use `uv` for faster local dependency testing

 ## 🎯 Goals of CI Testing